andreijw/ThreadedFileFinder/README.md

 - Cross platform c++ project (created using cmake) some testing needs to be done on Linux and mac systems
 - The application will be run from the command line with correct permissions.
 - The application will run with read access to the directory and files.
 No ACL checks are performed.
+- There won't be that many search strings to search for.
+The number of search strings will be capped at the number of cpu cores available on the system.
+This is to prevent the application from being too slow.
+If a lot of search strings are needed, then I could modify the code to have a single thread search for a batch of strings, or increase the thread cap.

 # Design
 - The application will be a command line application that will take the directory to search as the first command line argument, followed by one or more substrings (literals, not wildcards) to search for.